3 steps to preventing cervical cancer

 Human papillomavirus (HPV) is the most common sexually transmitted infection, with nearly 14 million Americans contracting it every year.
 In women, HPV causes cervical cancer and other genital cancers.
 In both women and men, it causes genital warts, as well as anal, head and neck cancers.
 While infection with HPV is extremely common, it can be prevented with a vaccine.

-In 2006, the Food and Drug Administration (FDA) approved a vaccine against four different types of HPV, including two types that cause 66 percent of cervical cancer and two that cause genital warts.
-Then in December 2014, the FDA approved a new HPV vaccine that protects against the same four types of HPV as in the older vaccine, plus an additional five types of HPV.
+The Food and Drug Administration (FDA) has approved a vaccine against nine different types of HPV, including seven types that cause 81% of cervical cancer and two that cause genital warts.
+This vaccine is now approved for males and females between the ages of nine and 45.

 Pap test and HPV testing.

 These newer recommendations have been approved by all major professional organizations and apply to women without a history of HPV infection or abnormal Pap tests.
-Most women age 21 to 29 should have a Pap every three years, and most women 30 to 65 should have Pap and HPV tests every five years.
+Most women age 21 to 65 should have Pap and/or HPV tests every three to five years.

 Cervical cancer screening guidelines continue to evolve as researchers learn more about HPV and how it causes cancer.
 Therefore, women should continue to talk with their primary care provider about current recommendations.